KurtWagner/zlinter/RULES.md

   * The severity when missing doc comments on top of the file (off, warning, error).

   * **Default:** `.off`

+## `require_errdefer_dealloc`

+> [!WARNING]
+> The `require_errdefer_dealloc` rule is still under testing and development.
+> It may not work as expected and may change without notice.

+Ensure that any allocation made within a function that can return an error is paired with `errdefer`, unless the resource is already being released in a `defer` block.

+**Why?**

+If a function returns an error, it's signaling a recoverable condition within the application's normal control flow.
+Failing to perform cleanup in these cases can lead to memory leaks.

+Caveats:

+* This rule is not exhaustive.
+It makes a best-effort attempt to detect known object declarations that require cleanup, but a complete check is impractical at this level.
+It currently only looks at std library containers like `ArrayList` and `HashMap`.

+* This rule cannot reliably detect usage of fixed buffer allocators or arenas; however, using errdefer `array.deinit(arena);` in these cases is generally harmless.

+**Config options:**

+* `severity`

+  * The severity (off, warning, error).

+  * **Default:** `.warning`

 ## `switch_case_ordering`